hamidebrkl/hamidebrkl/README.md

-- 👋 Hi, I’m @hamidebrkl
+- 👋 Hi, I’m @hamidebrkl, AWS Cloud & DevOps Engineer.
-- 👀 I’m interested in AWS DevOps ...
+- 👀 I’m an AWS Certified Cloud Practitioner and Solutions Architect.
 - 🌱 I’m currently working at NioyaTech as a DevOps Engineer
-- 💞️ I’m looking forward to collaborate on AWS %DevOps tools.
+- 💞️ I’m really interested in AWS and DevOps tools.
-- 📫 How to reach me   hamide.borklu@gmail.com
+- 📫 How to reach me   hamide.borklu@gmail.com   +1 979 326 08 18

 <!---
 hamidebrkl/hamidebrkl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.